nix-community/nixdoc/README.md

 for Nix library functions from the source files in `nixpkgs/lib`.

-It uses [rnix][] to parse Nix source files, which are then transformed into a DocBook representation of the function set.
+It uses [rnix][] to parse Nix source files, which are then transformed into a CommonMark (with some syntax extensions) representation of the function set.

 Please see [this Discourse thread][] for information on the documentation format and general discussion.